 Which Ham Should I Buy?

 • Bone-In or Boneless?
 Bone-in will give you better flavor and nicer texture.
-Boneless can be a little spongy because it’s reshaped after the bone is removed to keep it from falling apart and look more appealing.
+Boneless can be a little spongy because it’s reshaped after the bone is removed.

 • Shank End or Butt End?
-Ham is the back leg of pork.
-A full ham sliced in half will result in the shank end and the butt end.
+A full Ham is the back leg of pork that is sliced in half, resulting in the shank end and the butt end.
 The butt end is the upper part of the ham and tends to be more tender and flavorful, but the bone also includes the hip bone, making it difficult to carve around.
 The shank end is the lower part of the ham and has a straight bone, making it much easier to carve.

 • Smoked ham vs Cured Ham?
-Smoked ham is cured and then smoked and will have an additional smoky flavor.
+Smoked ham is cured, then smoked for flavor.
 Cured ham is fully cooked without smoking.
-Smoked versus cured is based on personal preference.
+Pick whichever you prefer.

 • Whole or Spiral Cut?
-This is based on personal preference and your ham source.
-Our local source only sells them as a spiral cut which makes it much easier to serve, but unsliced ham can be juicier.
+This depends on preference and your ham source.
+Mine came spiral cut, which makes it much easier to serve, but unsliced can be juicier.

 As a general rule of thumb, if the ham is the primary meat in your dinner, plan on 3/4 lb of ham per person from a bone-in ham or 1/2 lb per person from a boneless ham.
 The 11 1/2 lb bone-in baked ham shown here will serve 15-20 people.